-DHHR aims to ensure transparency and accountability through interdepartmental collaboration and enhanced communication with our stakeholders, including children, youth, and families.
-To that end, the Office of QA in partnership with bureau leadership, bureau-level quality functions, and DHHR's Office of Communications collaborate to enhance CQI processes and associated reporting.
-Data sharing and feedback occur via routine meetings with stakeholders, evaluation activities, direct feedback to and from staff, and via family and youth outreach-such as the Resource Rundown information sessions and the Kid's Thrive website contact opportunities.
+DoHS aims to foster transparency and accountability through interdepartmental collaboration and enhanced communication with stakeholders, including children, youth, and families.
+To that end, the Office of QA in partnership with bureau leadership, bureau-level quality functions, and DoHS's Office of Communications collaborate to enhance CQI processes and associated reporting.
+Data sharing and feedback occur via routine meetings with stakeholders, evaluation activities, direct feedback to and from staff, and family and youth outreach.
 Communication of results includes meetings and data sharing with the following groups:

-- DHHR Executive Steering Committee - Internal DHHR staff at all levels - External stakeholders such as other child-serving entities, MCOs, providers, children, youth, and families - Partners at the West Virginia Department of Education, West Virginia Department of Homeland Security, and Supreme Court of Appeals of West Virginia - Others as recommended by the Office of QA and Quality Committees
+- DoHS Executive Steering Committee - Internal DoHS staff at all levels - External stakeholders, such as other child-serving entities, MCOs, providers, children, youth, and families - Partners at the West Virginia Department of Education, West Virginia Department of Homeland Security, and Supreme Court of Appeals of West Virginia - Others as recommended by the Office of QA and Quality Committees

-DHHR publishes a comprehensive report semiannually on the quality and outcomes for children's mental and behavior health services.
+DoHS publishes a comprehensive report semiannually on the quality and outcomes for children's mental and behavioral health services.
 Additionally, monthly data indicators are published on the Kids Thrive Collaborative website.